nstarke/nstarke.github.io/_posts/2022-05-23-mac-address-changing-revisited.md

 # ethtool -e enx000ec646478d raw on > eeprom.bin
 ```

 This will give us the EEPROM dump as binary data.
 We can then use our favorite hex editor to change the six byte MAC address at offset **0x8** into the EEPROM dump.
 A quick note, the NIC chipset [expects data to be read](https://github.com/torvalds/linux/blob/master/drivers/net/usb/asix_common.c#L693) in **0x10** byte incremenets, so we are not able to write directly to **0x8**, we must read the first 0x10 bytes and modify the six bytes starting at 0x8.
 My recommendation is to read out the full contents of the EEPROM then use a hex editor to modify just the bytes you wish to modify.
-Keep in mind the full EEPROM dump [must equal](https://github.com/torvalds/linux/blob/master/drivers/net/usb/asix.h#L159) **0x200** (decimal 512).
+Keep in mind the full EEPROM dump length [must equal](https://github.com/torvalds/linux/blob/master/drivers/net/usb/asix.h#L159) **0x200** (decimal 512).
 I mention this because sometimes when I use vim in xxd mode, the conversion back to binary results in an extra newline character being appended to the end of whatever binary data I am working with.
 So just as a sanity check, run **ls -l eeprom.bin** to ensure the file size is **512**.

 After we have made our modifications to eeprom.bin, we need to flash those changes to the chipset.
 The command to do so in this instance is: